AdobeDocs/experience-manager-learn.en/help/sites/overview.md

 ---
-title: AEM Sites Tutorials
+title: AEM Sites Videos and Tutorials
-seo-title: AEM Sites Tutorials
 description: A collection of videos and tutorials for Adobe Experience Manager Sites.
-seo-description: A collection of videos and tutorials for Adobe Experience Manager Sites
 sub-product: sites, content-services
 topic: Content Management
 exl-id: cde4ce7f-0afe-4632-8c1c-354586f296d5
 ---
-# Overview {#overview}
+# AEM Sites Videos and Tutorials {#overview}

-Adobe Experience Manager (AEM) Sites is a leading experience management platform.
+Adobe Experience Manager (AEM) Sites are a leading experience management platform.
 This user guide contains videos and tutorials on the many features and capabilities of AEM Sites.

 ## What's New